gilbarbara/react-joyride/README.md

 ## Tooltip / Step Syntax
-There are a few usable options but you can pass extra parameters.
+There are a few usable options but you can pass custom parameters.

 - `title`: The title of the tooltip
 - `text`: The tooltip's body text **(required)**